JaneAnjieChen/movie-backend/README.md

 # movie-backend
-my part of 2020 fall Advanced Database final assignment
+- a backend and a movie post image crawler of 2020 fall Advanced Database final assignment- a movie search app
+- Collabrator @JJYDXFS